striezel/corona/readme.md

 To build the application you need the Rust compiler.
 The Minimum Supported Rust Version (MSRV) is Rust 1.40.
-Furthermore, you need Cargo (Rust's package manager) and the development libraries for SQLite3.
+Furthermore, you need Cargo (Rust's package manager), the development libraries for SQLite3 and OpenSSL, and pkg-config.

 It also helps to have Git, a distributed version control system, on your system to get the latest source code directly from the Git repository.